 In 1922, Bo'ness Town Council purchased the estate.
 In 1936 work began on the demolition of Kinneil House.
 The tower house was totally gutted, but when work began to strip out the interior of the palace it was discovered that it contained the most extensive and best preserved wall and ceiling paintings in Scotland.

-Demolition work was thankfully halted, and today the palace is open to the public on a couple of weekends each year (see web site linked from this page for details).
+Demolition work was thankfully halted, and today the palace is open to the public on a number of weekends each year (see web site linked from this page for details).
 A visit to the house on an open day is well worthwhile, with interesting displays on three floors linked by spiral staircase: but the main glory of Kinneil House is the painted decoration of the walls and ceilings of the first floor Arbour Room and Parable Room, which date back to several different stages between 1550 and 1625.
 The upper floor is given over to information displays and samples of decorated wood, stone and plaster salvaged from elsewhere in the house in 1936; while the lower floor is home to a display of rare grave slabs recovered from Kinneil Church (see below) and stonework that adorned the exterior of the house until 1936.
-Today the house has a slightly forlorn air when it is shut up, even in sunlight, and we share the hopes of local enthusiasts that it can be opened to the public on a more regular basis.

 Watt succeeded in his quest, though only after he had left Kinneil.
 The experiments were kept secret by housing them in this cottage close to Kinneil House itself.
 Whether it was entirely wise to employ someone to develop a bigger and better steam engine only yards from where you are living is open to debate: though perhaps the fact that the old tower house has walls that are six feet thick gave Roebuck a greater sense of security!